henhans/CTQMC/README.md

 # CTQMC
 Continuous time monte carlo(CTQMC) for Anderson model segment update.
+The only implemented observable is perturbation order.
+The output is the perturbation order histogram for each spin.

 Libraries:

     1.Eigen

-Status:

-    1.Sherman-Morrison algorithm implemented.
-    2.Can sampling the case for ed=0, U=0, V=1 for one spin model